-- For cashless payments in 2018, cards accounted for 54.4% of transaction volume but only 0.7% of transaction value.
+- For cashless payments in 2019, cards account for 54.2% of transaction volume but only 0.8% of transaction value.

 - The main card brands in use are Visa and MasterCard, with American Express and Diners Club also well-established.
 They are all SEPA and Europay, MasterCard and Visa (EMV)-compliant.

 - Almost all card payments are processed through equensWorldline CSS, with Visa and MasterCard also cleared through their international card schemes.